Individual Commuter Tickets (ICTs) are being retired with the new system. Existing ICTs will be valid for parking through Friday, December 31, 2021.

 Why ICTs are being retired

 ICTs have been offered to faculty and staff for more than 20 years.
 Although popular, the product itself became very problematic to manage in our existing parking system.
-While the intent is that people use them to park no more than twice a week, that is only an average.
-Some people go months without using them, then park every day for two weeks, while other people do indeed use them only a couple days a week.
+While the intent is that people use them to park no more than twice per week, that is only an average.
+Some people go months without using them, then park every day for two weeks, while other people do indeed only use them a few times per week.
 Because paper ICTs cannot be tracked, there is no way of knowing how many ICT holders are parking on any given day, or where.
-Some parkers were also frustrated by not finding space in their designated ICT lot.
+Some parkers were also frustrated with being unable to find space in their designated ICT lot.
 In addition, fraudulent use has been an issue with paper permits.